writethedocs/www/docs/organizer-guide/meetups/faq-meetups.rst

 We give North American meetups a ticket to the NA conference, and European meetups a ticket to the EU conference.
-If you're in another locale,
-you can have one for which ever makes more sense for your group!
+If you're on another continent, you can have one for which ever makes more sense for your group!